kogics/kogics.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-At the Kogics Foundation, we work with young minds and aim to:
+Kogics Foundation is a Dehradun based nonprofit organisation (NGO) that has been committed to the field of education and educational technology for more than a decade.
+At the Kogics Foundation, we strive to:
-* Give them tools that make learning fun and effective.
+* Equip young minds with tools that make learning both enjoyable and effective.
-* Ignite them with the fire of curiosity.
+* Spark curiosity and a lifelong love of discovery in them.
-* Encourage them to dream, and help them to pursue their dreams.
+* Encourage children to dream big and support them in pursuing their dreams.
-* Guide them to an awareness of joy.
+* Guide them towards an awareness of joy in learning and life.

 Our core product is [Kojo](/kojo), an app where children **Play** (with code), **Create** (drawings, generative-art, games, simulations, ai-apps, circuits, robots, and more), and **Learn** (essential 21st century skills).